Lamartio/Gyro/README.md

 # Asynchronicity
 When implementing a sign-in functionality, we let the lengthy network call happen on a background thread.
 During its operation we show a spinner and on success we show the screen behind the sign-in screen.

-It is important that, when building such functionality, you have clear in which states your system (read: `Segment`) can be and what action can trigger a state change.
+It is important that, when building such functionality, you have clear in which states your system (read: `Mutable`) can be and what action can trigger a state change.
 This can be modeled in a (simplified) transition table:

 | # 	| Current State 	| Action  	| New State   	|
 |---	|---------------	|---------	|-------------	|